 JAVA_OPTS variable.
 If you are using an earlier version of Liquibase, you must set them using

 JAVA_OPTS.
-For a list of available Liquibase properties, see Specifying Properties in a Connection Profile.
+For a list of available Liquibase properties, see Create and Configure a liquibase.properties File.

 You can set one property at a time, or set multiple properties separated by a whitespace character.
 For example, to set the